 Be sure to check out the linked recipes.
 As well as all of our favorite plants for your very own grill garden.

-Thyme is a versatile, delicious herb that can be used in a multitude of dishes but pairs particularly well with salmon, whether grilled or baked (cod works too).
-Just wrap fillets in foil and top with whatever you like– lemon or orange slices, onion slices, a drizzle of olive oil, sour mash whisky (optional) and sprinkle with chopped thyme leaves.
+Thyme is a versatile, delicious herb that can be used in a multitude of dishes.
+It pairs particularly well with salmon, whether grilled or baked (cod works too).
+Just wrap fillets in foil and top with whatever you like.
+Try lemon or orange slices, onion slices, or a drizzle of olive oil.
+Sour mash whisky (optional) and sprinkle with chopped thyme leaves.
 Close tin foil and grill.
 Recipe here.

-The Italians know a thing or two when it comes to delicious food, and thanks goodness someone long ago thought 'hey, I'm going to eat this leaf and see what happens.'
+The Italians know a thing or two when it comes to delicious food.
+Thank goodness someone long ago thought 'hey, I'm going to eat this leaf and see what happens.'
 The result?
 Culinary perfection!
 Paired with tomatoes or baby bell peppers, it's perfecto!
-Skewer vegetables, brush with a mix of olive oil, chopped oregano, and sea salt, and grill for just a couple of minutes to get a nice char.
+Skewer vegetables, brush with a mix of olive oil, chopped oregano, and sea salt.
+Then grill for just a couple of minutes to get a nice char.
 Recipe here.